The definition of functional neurology, according to the Functional Neurology Society, is the following:

 After The Exam

 After completing the exam, we then put the findings together and try to develop a plan for the INDIVIDUAL patient.
 If ten patients came in with a headache, there could be a different mechanism in every patient that is causing their INDIVIDUAL set of symptoms.
 The human body is very complex, which is why it’s important to look at every patient on a personalized level.

 We determine the course of action by applying different forms of sensory input into the nervous system and retesting parts of the exam that we found were not functioning to their capacity.
 The procedures modalities that we use include light, sound, smell, vibration, manipulations (extremity and spine), complex movements of extremities, specific eye movements, balancing exercises, vestibular exercises and much more.
 We need to be specific and activate the areas of the nervous system that aren’t doing enough and also decrease the amount of activation in the areas that are doing too much.
 Each patient will likely have different exercises and different amount of sets, reps, etc. The reason for this is that each patient can tolerate different amounts of stimulation and we’re not going to focus on areas of the nervous system that are already doing their job and functioning well.
 We also do not want to push a patient into symptoms.

 Root Cause Resolution

 We work close with each patient to ensure a personalize approach to finding your root cause.
-Call us today in Minneapolis, Minnesota at 952-479-7801 or use the button below to schedule a consultation online.
+Call us today at 952-479-7801 or schedule a free consultation online.